imxrt-rs/book/src/flash_debug/README.md

 Consult each software tool's documentation to understand its support for your debug probe.

+## Recommendations for i.MX RT EVKs

+When working with NXP's i.MX RT EVKs, we recommend either [pyOCD](#pyocd) or a [probe-rs](#probe-rs)-based tool.
+Both of these tools can flash and debug the i.MX RT processor through the OpenSDA probe available on the board.
+This approach doesn't require an external JTAG / SWD debug probe.

+Connect to the OpenSDA probe using a USB cable, and ensure that the board's jumpers are configured to use the OpenSDA probe.
+Consult your board's documentation for the specific USB port and jumper configurations.

+If you've flashed a bad program to your EVK and you're having trouble reprogramming the board, see [recovering an EVK](./evk_recovery.md).

 ## pyOCD

 [pyOCD](https://pyocd.io) is a Python toolkit for debugging and programming Arm